 About Virginia Technical Academy

-Based in Newport News, Virginia Technical Academy offers apprenticeship programs and adult education courses in the HVAC, electrical, building maintenance, plumbing, and appliance trades.
+Based in Newport News, Virginia Technical Academy offers apprenticeship programs and Accelerated Education courses in the HVAC, electrical, building maintenance, plumbing, and appliance trades.
 Courses are available in different levels during the day and at night to accommodate students.
 Virginia Technical Academy also offers training for students who don’t have a high school diploma or GED as well as continuing education classes for those who need to finish their licensing requirements.